Gromobrody/graphility/docs/database_indexes.rst

 .. note::

-    Please remember that codernitydb3 is *not* relational Database, forcing it to work in that model will usually work, but it's not recommended.
+    Please remember that graphility is *not* relational Database, forcing it to work in that model will usually work, but it's not recommended.
 You should try to denormalize it (`Database normalization`_).

 .. _Database normalization: http://en.wikipedia.org/wiki/Database_normalization

 .. note::
-   Please see :ref:`examples` for more examples, and :py:mod:`codernitydb3.tree_index` for full documentation
+   Please see :ref:`examples` for more examples, and :py:mod:`graphility.tree_index` for full documentation

 .. _BPlus tree: http://en.wikipedia.org/wiki/B%2B_tree